Thank you to our WIT Girls Sponsors

 Young girls are provided with a glimpse of the day-to-day excitement a career in technology as they participate in the Job Shadow program.
 For one week each year, high school girls are paired with various career women in the technology field so they can learn what their future holds when they pursue an education and career in a STEAM field.

-The 2020 WIT Girls Scholarship Applications Closed on February 27, 2020.
+The 2021 WIT Girls Scholarship Applications Open on January 4th, 2021.
 Click “read more” to learn about the requirements, criteria and application process.

 WIT Girl Zora Felix (right) gave back to her community this summer as part of the Atlanta Community Food Bank Youth Summit!
 She and 24 other high school students spent one week of their summer break participating in service learning activities and learning about food insecurity issues.